codeyapper/birthday-wish/README.md

 ##  How It Works
 1. **The Invitation:** The user arrives to a quiet, starry dark screen with a dashed envelope sealed with a tiny sketch flower.
 A prompt simply asks: *“Open?
 Yes / No”*.
-2. **The Playful "No" Button:** If they try to click "No"—well, they can't!
+2. **The Playful "No" Button:** If they try to click "No" well, they can't.
 The button playfully teleports away whenever a cursor gets close, ensuring they only choose celebration.
 3. **The Reveal:** Clicking "Yes" smoothly transitions into a framed birthday card featuring a hand-drawn slice of cake and a flickering candle flame.

 ##  Built With